 Houston Catastrophic Injury Attorney

-Major accidents can occur that lead to life-changing injuries and deprive a person of the ability to provide for themselves and their families.
+When severe accidents occur, life-altering injuries that can deprive a person of their ability to provide for themselves and their families.
 Catastrophic injuries are the result of the negligence of another person, company, or entity.
 If you or a loved one have sustained a severe injury that was a result of another person’s negligence, Padilla & Rodriguez, LLP is here to help.
-Our Houston catastrophic injury attorneys will investigate every aspect of your case in order to secure the compensation you deserve.
+Our Houston catastrophic injury attorneys will investigate every aspect of your case to secure the compensation you deserve.

 Padilla & Rodriguez, LLP Is Your Choice For This Case

-- We purposely limit the number of cases that our attorneys take so that we are able to provide personalized attention to every client.
-Our clients have direct access to their attorney, and will not be put off onto a paralegal or junior assistant.
+- We purposely limit the number of cases that our attorneys take to provide personalized attention to every client.
+Because of this, our clients have direct access to their attorney and are never deferred to a paralegal or junior assistant.

-- We have access to top experts in various fields, as well as top medical providers, to help assist us with investigations and assessing clients’ injuries.
+- We have access to leading experts and medical providers to help assist us with investigations and assessing clients’ injuries.

 - We take Houston catastrophic injury cases on a contingency fee basis.
-This means that our clients will not pay any legal fees until after we secure the compensation they are entitled to.
+We do never get paid until our clients get paid.

 How Will An Attorney Help Your Case?

-Unfortunately, victims of catastrophic injuries often do not have the resources or legal experience necessary to secure full compensation for their claim.
-However, a Houston catastrophic injury lawyer will level the playing field against negligent parties by:
+Unfortunately, victims of catastrophic injuries often do not have the resources or legal experience necessary to secure full compensation for their claim on their own.
+However, a Houston catastrophic injury lawyer will level the playing field against powerful negligent parties by:

 - Obtaining all evidence related to the injury, including any available video or photo surveillance, eyewitness statements, accident reports, and more.